- Prep time 10 minutes

 - Serves 4 to 6 as a side

-Author Notes: Julia Sullivan, the opening chef at Haven’s Kitchen, taught me the trick to this recipe.
-One night, I was sautéing beans in my usual way and Julia said, “Save some of your minced garlic to throw in at the very end.”
+Julia Sullivan, the opening chef at Haven’s Kitchen, taught me the trick to this recipe.
+One night, I was sautéing beans in my usual way, and Julia said, “Save some of your minced garlic to throw in at the very end.”
 I did, and my usual way was forever altered.
-Finely minced raw garlic becomes creamy when melded with the steaming beans, and the raw flavor adds a spark to the finished dish.

 You can substitute snap peas, asparagus, or blanched broccoli rabe for the beans.
-Or try long beans—ask your farmer for them or look for them at an Asian specialty grocer.
+Or try long beans—ask your farmer for them or look for them online.
 Skinny and longer than green beans, they are worth hunting down.

 Excerpted from The Haven’s Kitchen Cooking School by Alison Cayne (Artisan Books).
 Copyright © 2017.
 Photographs by Con Poulos. —Alison Cayne

-- Add enough oil to coat the pan, about 1 tablespoon.
-When the oil begins to shimmer, add half of the beans.
-Sauté, moving the beans around in the pan occasionally until tender, about 4 minutes.
-Add one-third of the garlic, a pinch of salt, and 2 tablespoons of the water.
-Cook for another 30 seconds and transfer the beans to a serving bowl.
+- In a large skillet over medium-high heat, warm 1 tablespoon of the oil until shimmering.
+Cook half of the beans, stirring and moving the beans around the pan occasionally, for about 4 minutes, until tender.
+Add one-third of the garlic, a pinch of salt, and 2 tablespoons of water.
+Cook, stirring, for another 30 seconds, until the beans are cooked through.
+Transfer to a serving bowl.

-- To serve, toss the beans with the remaining raw garlic and the lemon zest and juice.
+- Toss the beans with the remaining raw garlic and the lemon zest and juice.